andrius-siup/gym-app/README.md

 ### Design

-* [Bootstrap](https://getbootstrap.com/) - framwork was used to create the layout for all of the page.
+* [Bootstrap](https://getbootstrap.com/) - framework was used to create the layout for all of the page.
 Also used it for grid system, navbar, trainer cards, sign up / sign in and contact us forms.
 * [Fontawesom](https://fontawesome.com/) - used for style the social media links and used in timetable.
 * [Google Fonts](https://fonts.google.com/) - used Ubuntu fonts.